-Applicant failed to file his Federal income tax returns for tax years 2013, 2014, and 2015 in a timely fashion as required by law.
-Applicant's actions demonstrate both a history of and a unwillingness to abide by the law.
-There is no evidence that Applicant timely contacted the IRS at the time he was required to file each return, or since then to explore options for filing extensions or to bring his filings current.
+Applicant failed to timely file his Federal income tax returns for tax years 2010 through 2014, as required by law.
+There is no evidence that Applicant has filed these tax returns or even timely contacted the IRS at the time he was required to file each return to exercise the option of filing for extensions.
+There is nothing in the record to show that he has brought his filings current.
 The failure to file tax returns suggests that Applicant has a problem complying with well-established governmental rules and systems.
 Tax liability was assessed against him.
+The evidence is sufficient to raise the above disqualifying conditions.
+In addition, Applicant is excessively indebted to the creditors listed in the SOR.
 The evidence is sufficient to raise the above disqualifying conditions.